rapid7/insightconnect-workflows/workflows/InsightVM_Top_10_Vuln_Assets_to_Slack/help.md

 # Description

-This workflow returns the top 10 most vulnerable assets in each site in InsightVM
+This workflow returns the top 10 most vulnerable assets in each site in InsightVM.

 # Key Features